Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 path auditable
 * Dasharo Trustroot is a ready implementation of a hardware root of trust that passes HSI checks on supported platforms
-* We help with hardware root of trust deployments, platform bring up and custom firmware projects
 * To talk about your platform, contact [contact@3mdeb.com](mailto:contact@3mdeb.com) or subscribe to the Dasharo newsletter